-Once determined feasible, whether as a retrofit to an existing street or road, the Town needs to commit to implementing the plan.
+Denton should prepare a trail master plan that includes pedestrian trails linking neighborhoods with destinations such as schools, parks, commercial areas, and employment centers to reduce dependence on the automobile.
+Once pedestrian and bike routes are feasible, whether as a retrofit to an existing street or road, the Town needs to commit to implementing the plan.
 An official map should be adopted to forewarn developers of the Town's intent to extend pedestrian and/or bicycle lanes along a street or through a property.
+Implementing the pedestrian system is also a capital improvement, especially maintaining existing sidewalks.
+Implementing pedestrian and bike system improvements will also require adequate right-of-way in the development process, requiring developers to provide access along new streets, road frontages, or through properties.
 When a development project is submitted, the Town should require the necessary right-of-way dedication if the official map includes a link through the development.
 Consistent with the Pedestrian Systems Plan, the Town should require the developer to include pedestrian and bike paths.
+Exactions of this type are typically required when approving subdivisions and may also be required in planned developments.